Smallville season 10: Story

-When discussing how the series will end, Peterson stated that the creative team has had multiple visions of the finale episode since the show began.
-According to Peterson, there is the vision that series creators Miles Millar and Alfred Gough developed and shared with the team over the years.
-Then there is the vision that Peterson and the current set of executive producers have.
-The producer said that ultimately, the finale episode will be a combination of all their visions that he believes will not disappoint anyone.
-In addition, the producers stated that they "don't want to hold anything back" for this season, and "give the fans what they want to see".
+When discussing how the series will end, Peterson stated that the creative team had multiple visions of the finale episode since the show began.
+According to Peterson, there was the vision that series creators Miles Millar and Alfred Gough developed and shared with the team over the years.
+Then there was the vision that Peterson and the current set of executive producers had.
+The producer said that ultimately, the finale episode is a combination of all their visions that he believed will not disappoint anyone.
+In addition, the producers stated that they did not want to hold anything back for this season, and they gave the fans what they wanted to see.